Chart Color Schemes

 Yea lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-Yea's population was approximately 4,422 as of November 2025.
-This figure represents an increase of 240 people, a 5.7% rise from the 2021 Census which reported a population of 4,182.
-The growth is inferred from ABS data showing an estimated resident population of 4,348 in June 2024 and an additional 110 validated new addresses since the Census date.
+Yea's population is approximately 4,422 as of November 2025.
+This figure represents an increase of 240 people, a rise of 5.7% since the 2021 Census which reported a population of 4,182.
+The change is inferred from the estimated resident population of 4,348 in June 2024 and an additional 110 validated new addresses since the Census date.
 This results in a population density ratio of 3.0 persons per square kilometer.
-Yea's population growth exceeded that of its SA4 region (5.4%), making it a growth leader.
-Interstate migration contributed approximately 87.2% of overall population gains during recent periods.
+Yea's growth rate of 5.7% since the 2021 census exceeds the SA4 region's growth rate of 5.4%, indicating it as a growth leader within the region.
+Interstate migration contributed approximately 87.2% of overall population gains in recent periods.

 AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch employs VIC State Government's Regional/LGA projections from 2023, adjusted using weighted aggregation methods to SA2 levels.
-Growth rates by age group are applied across all areas for the years 2032 to 2041.
-By 2041, Yea is predicted to have a population of approximately 6,758, an increase of 2,236 persons and a total gain of 48.9% over the 17-year period.
+For areas not covered by this data, AreaSearch employs the VIC State Government's Regional/LGA projections from 2023, adjusted using a method of weighted aggregation of population growth from LGA to SA2 levels.
+Growth rates by age group are applied across all areas for years 2032 to 2041.
+Future trends predict exceptional growth, placing Yea in the top 10 percent of Australian non-metropolitan areas.
+By 2041, the area is expected to increase by 2,236 persons based on the latest annual ERP population numbers, reflecting an overall increase of 48.9% over the 17-year period.

 Frequently Asked Questions - Population